 There's plenty of fine words in Ofcom's latest Annual report covering the 12 months up until March 2018.

 Particularly prevalent are comments about diversity, obviously a big thing at Ofcom.
-They speak of programming for diverse audiences, diversity targets for employment in the TV and radio industry, and diversity targets for their own staff.
-It
+They speak of programming for diverse audiences, diversity targets for employment in the TV and radio industry, and diversity targets for their own

-refusing to employ any of them for 2 or 3 years.
+white men, by refusing to employ any of them for 2 or 3 years.

 Diversity also features prominently in Ofcom's summary of broadcasting sanctions for the year, albeit with a distinctly non-diverse commonality: